The home automation project started with some basic X10

 that use typical IR remote controllers.

 The system is comprised of three main modules all hosted locally - a Windows service, an IIS web site and the home automation

 display referred to as 'Newsbot'.

-The Windows service does all the processing of things like Fitbit, news and weather updates, generating the RSS feed
+The Windows service does all the processing of things like Fitbit, news and weather updates, processing the RSS feed

 for the photo frame in addition to looking

 for requested changes in device settings and sending updates to said devices.
 The web site provides access to everything.